We find a measurement gap in 100% of the accounts we audit. See what is hiding in yours. We find gaps in 100% of audits. Get your free audit

 What is Google Ads Editor?

-Google Ads Editor is a free tool that gives advertisers exceptional control of their campaigns and campaign settings without needing an internet connection.
+Yes, Google Ads Editor is completely free.
+It is a downloadable desktop tool that gives you full control of your campaigns and settings without an internet connection, so you can work offline and upload your changes when you are ready.

 Google Ads Editor can help you be more efficient because it serves as an offline editor for anyone who wants to make changes in bulk on the go.

-It’s also possible to download multiple Ad accounts simultaneously, make changes to Google Ads offline, and then and then upload their updates.
+You can also download multiple accounts at once, make your changes offline, and then upload them all together.

 What is Google Ads Editor For?